-FRSA is revisiting presentations from the FRSA National Conference 2022 via this lunchtime webinar series during September 2022.
+FRSA revisted presentations from the FRSA National Conference 2022 via a lunchtime webinar series during September 2022.

 Developing a better understanding of risk factors for ATSI and CALD victims and the alleged perpetrators can help to provide information to provide more targeted responses for both awareness raising activities and intervention strategies.

 Effective use of Telehealth Delivery in Supporting Children After Separation: Challenges and Solutions | Wednesday 21 September 2022 | 12:30PM-1:00PM AEST | Presenters: Melanie Weinstock & Josette Gardiner, Better Place Australia

 The Supporting Children After Separation Program (SCASP), delivered by Better Place Australia, provides counselling to children and young people, 5 to 18 years old from separated families.

 This presentation will explore the challenges SCASP practitioners have experienced in the transition to online counselling during COVID-19.
 Challenges have included assessing safety for telehealth sessions where high conflict is present as well as remotely navigating the dynamics of separated and blended families.
 It is important to then explore some solutions the program has discovered.

 Socially connecting during a socially distancing pandemic | Wednesday 7 September 2022 | 12:30PM-1:00PM AEST | Presenter: Lucy Louca, PRONIA